Article first published in July 2015, updated April 2019

 - Campaign Name: summer_savings

-Here’s how the URL Builder will look with the fields filled out:
+The URL Builder will look like this with the fields filled out:

 Here’s what we got back after we clicked “Generate URL”:

-Although slightly time consuming, the benefit of the creating your codes manually is that you can determine exactly how you want them to work.
+Although slightly time-consuming, the benefit of creating your codes manually is that you can determine exactly how you want them to work.
 You can standardize the different parameters across all your campaigns and even across your wider marketing initiatives to make sure you have clean, actionable data in your analytics tools.

 Automatically generate codes

-If you are a Campaign Monitor customer, then the email builder can automatically generate UTM codes for every link in your email campaign, and you don’t have to manually create them.
+If you are a Campaign Monitor customer, then the email builder can automatically generate UTM codes for every link in your email campaign, and you don’t have to create them manually.

 Once you’ve enabled the feature, the email builder will automatically add UTM codes to any link you create in your campaigns.
 It uses the following naming conventions: